xelera-technologies/Tree-Inference/docs/exampleFlight.md

 ##### Package Import

-Start by importing the python library of the Inference engine:
+Start by importing the python library of the Inference Engine:
 ```python

     import XlPluginRandomForest as xl